tigranfah/pyclip/README.md

-# PyClips
+# Pyclip

-**Pyclip** is a very simple, but flexible video processing library written in Python3.
+**Pyclip** is a very simple, but flexible video editing library written in Python3.

 ```python
 import pyclip